MicrosoftDocs/azure-docs/articles/partner-solutions/apache-kafka-confluent-cloud/connect-to-other services.md

 * An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free)
 * An existing Confluent organization.
-* An app deployed to Azure App Service, Azure Container Apps or Azure Spring Apps.
+* An app deployed to Azure App Service, Azure Container Apps, or Azure Spring Apps.
 This guide shows an example using App Service.

 ## Create a new connection

-Follow the steps below to connection an app to Apache Kafka & Apache Flink on Confluent Cloud.
+Follow these steps to connection an app to Apache Kafka & Apache Flink on Confluent Cloud.

-1. Open your App Service, Container Apps or Azure Spring Apps resource.
+1. Open your App Service, Container Apps, or Azure Spring Apps resource.
 To connect an app deployed to Azure Spring Apps, you then need to open the **Apps** menu and select your app.

 1. Open **Service Connector** from the left menu and select **Create**.